zeineldin/AWS-ELB-testapp/README.md

 - then edit the file  /etc/httpd/conf/httpd.conf

-and add index.php in the following location "DirectoryIndex index.php index.html"
+-  add index.php in the following location "DirectoryIndex index.php index.html"

 - copy the index.php in the Document roor location